prernaadvani/whatsprernacooking/_posts/2023-05-19-miso-butter-broccoli.md

 My roommate made this!

+Thanks for cooking, Mahima!
-The recipe it adapted from [NYT Cooking](https://cooking.nytimes.com/recipes/1023496-miso-butter-roasted-broccoli).
+The recipe is adapted from [NYT Cooking](https://cooking.nytimes.com/recipes/1023496-miso-butter-roasted-broccoli).

 ### Ingredients: